The Ice Storm (film): Development

 The Ice Storm was first brought to the attention of producer James Schamus by his wife, literary scout Nancy Kricorian, who knew Rick Moody from Columbia University's MFA program.
-Schamus said, "It's an astonishingly cinematic book...
+Schamus said: "It's an astonishingly cinematic book ...
 But, because of its truly literary qualities, people may have missed its extraordinary cinematic possibilities."
 Philosopher Slavoj Žižek has stated that Schamus was also inspired by one of Žižek's books at the time of writing the screenplay, commenting "When James Schamus was writing the scenario, he told me that he was reading a book of mine and that my theoretical book was inspiration."

 Schamus brought the book to filmmaker Ang Lee, who was the first and only contender to turn the book into a film, and with whom Schamus and partner Ted Hope had already made four films, including The Wedding Banquet in 1993.
-Despite the obvious appeal of Moody's comedy of familial errors, Lee stated that what attracted him to the book was its climax: the scene where Ben Hood makes a shocking discovery in the ice, followed by the emotional reunion of the Hood family on the morning after the storm.
+Despite the obvious appeal of Moody's comedy of familial errors, Lee stated that what attracted him to the book was its climax: the scene where Ben Hood makes a shocking discovery on the ice, followed by the emotional reunion of the Hood family on the morning after the storm.
 "The book moved me at those two points", says Lee.
 "I knew there was a movie there."

-To prepare for the film, Lee let the cast members study stacks of magazine cutouts from the early 1970s.
+To prepare for the film, Lee had the cast members study stacks of magazine cutouts from the early 1970s.

 Filming

 Principal photography primarily took place in New Canaan and Westchester, New York, and began in April 1996.
 The ice storm scenes were filmed using a second-unit team prior to the main shoot.
-Said Schamus, "Hoping it would be below freezing, we drove up through Connecticut at night with a bunch of hoses and a water truck that we used to wet down streets and trees to get ice.
+Said Schamus: "Hoping it would be below freezing, we drove up through Connecticut at night with a bunch of hoses and a water truck that we used to wet down streets and trees to get ice.
 On one of those nights, we actually encountered the only real ice storm to hit that area in 30 years.
 We got some terrific footage of the real thing.
 However, it soon turned into a snowstorm, and we couldn't use most of what we filmed.
 We digitally removed the snow from the ground in a few shots, and about five of those are in the finished film."

-Reception
+Release

-The film's release was limited, and it grossed US$8 million against a production budget of US$18 million.
+Fox Searchlight Pictures gave The Ice Storm a limited theatrical release in the United States on September 26, 1997, and it grossed $8 million in its theatrical run.
+Outside the United States, it grossed another $8 million for a worldwide total of $16 million.